vinceoa/sample-docs/panther/getting-started/index.md

 ## Using Panther for the First Time

 ### Logging in (SaaS)
-Login for the first time as the user `admin` using the password that was used during Sign-up - this is the default user account that will be used to [administer](../admin/index.md) Panther for the first time.
+Login for the first time as the `admin` user using the password you gave during Sign-up - this is the default user account that will be used to [administer](../admin/index.md) Panther for the first time.

 ### Logging in (`docker-compose.yml`)